Bellingham railway station

 Bellingham railway station is in the London Borough of Lewisham in south London.
-It is in Travelcard Zone 3, and the station and all trains are operated by Thameslink.
+It is in London fare zone 3, and the station and all trains are operated by Thameslink.
 The station buildings lie on Randlesdown Road in Bellingham; the platforms are below street level.

 The station, which lies on what today is known as the Catford Loop, was opened on 1 July 1892.
 It is 8 mi 73 chain measured from London Victoria.